open-xchange/appsuite-middleware/documentation/login_and_sessions/application_passwords.md

 Application passwords must be enabled globally by setting

 ```
-com.openexchange.com.openexchange.authentication.application.enabled=true
+com.openexchange.authentication.application.enabled=true
 ```

-Enabling/disabling at the user or context level is done by configuring the above `com.openexchange.com.openexchange.authentication.application.appTypes` setting.
+Enabling/disabling at the user or context level is done by configuring the above `com.openexchange.authentication.application.appTypes` setting.
 Users must have at least one application defined.
 If this is empty, then the service will not be enabled for that user.

 # Application Password Storage